 Farida and Gulnaz’ experience is not unusual.
 Over 50% of women imprisoned in Afghanistan are locked up for what society considers “moral crimes”.
 Running away from an abusive husband or being raped are not criminal acts under the Afghan constitution.
 Quite the opposite in fact -- abusing and raping women are crimes.
 Yet the overwhelmingly male dominated justice system punishes and imprisons women for the crimes that men committ against them.

-“Daughters of the Moon” exposes this terrible double standard and explores how women are treated like second class citizens in Afghanistan.
+“With This Breath I Fly” exposes this terrible double standard and explores how women are treated like second class citizens in Afghanistan.
 The imprisonment of Farida and Gulnaz may be shocking to a Western viewer, but the sad fact is that women in Afghanistan are already imprisoned by the society in which they live.
 Unable to speak out against the cultural norms that keep them subservient and bound to the whims of their male husbands and relatives, they have nowhere to turn and hardly anyone but a few brave lawyers to protect their rights.

 In this polarizing time, it is more important than ever to tell the stories of those most marginalized by society.
 Only by showing that we are all human beings, with similar hopes and dreams, can we find a narrative that brings us closer together.